smithxseven/adaptive-decentralized/SECURITY.md

 | <1.0.0  | :x:                                 |

 ## Reporting a Vulnerability
-report vulnerabilities and bugs on discord in #bugs
+Report vulnerabilities and bugs on discord in #bugs